 Squat racks are among the most exciting additions to a fitness enthusiast's workout equipment.
-It is a big step up from the basic workout equipment such as dumbbells, barbells, benches, etc. Being a real asset in your workout journey, it helps you achieve an excellent physique by training your legs and lower back muscles, given that you pick the right squat rack dimensions.
+It is a big step up from the basic workout equipment such as dumbbells, barbells, benches, etc. Being a real asset in your workout journey, it helps you achieve an excellent physique by training your legs and lower back, as long as you choose squat rack dimensions that match your room and your barbell setup.

 In this article, we'll tell you everything you need to know about a squat rack dimensions, such as its size, weight, etc., so that you can make an informed decision.